tuxdux/algorithm-writer/README.md

             STEP 19 : PRINTLN "LENGTH is "+l+" :|".
             STEP 20 : BREAK.
 ```
+## Syntax of result
+The syntax of the result, which might be considered a pseudocode to some extent, is somewhat similar to that used in the book `Introduction to Algorithms`.
+It may be explained as:

+* Indentation indicates block structure.
+For example, in the above example, the steps 7, 8 and 9 are inside the `for` loop started in step 6, but step 9 is out of it.
+Similarly, step 8 is inside the `if` statement in step 7, but step 9 is out of it.
+* The symbol `←` indicates only assignment, and not initialization, which is specified by words.
+So, the statement `l ← other.length()` means that the value `other.length()` is assigned to the variable `l`.
+* The access modifiers, if any, are mentioned in the result.
+So, if a variable is declared as : `public boolean l`, the result is `A variable PUBLIC BOOLEAN l is declared`.

+And for other conventions, you will have to try different things!

 ## How to use
 Clone or download the repository.
 Then, navigate to the src folder.
 Compile the `java` files and then run the `AlgorithmWriter` class.
 You will be asked:
 `Enter the path to the java file for your program:`